DecisionsDev/odm-docker-kubernetes/authentication/Keycloak/README.md

    To check that it has been correctly taken into account, you can request an access token using the Client password flow.
-   This token is used for the invocation of the ODM components such as the Decision Center, Decision Servcer console and the invocation of the Decision Server Runtime REST API.
+   This token is used for the invocation of the ODM components like the Decision Center, Decision Server console, and the invocation of the Decision Server Runtime REST API.

     ```shell
     $ ./get-user-password-token.sh -i <CLIENT_ID> -x <CLIENT_SECRET> -n <KEYCLOAK_SERVER_URL> -u <USERNAME> -p <PASSWORD>